-Low-cost Dominican surgeries spark warnings by USMarch 31st, 2014 by Ben Fox in Surgery /
+Low-cost Dominican surgeries spark warnings by USMarch 31, 2014 by Ben Fox in Medicine & Health / Surgery

 Beverly Brignoni was a young New Yorker seeking a less expensive way to enhance her appearance and she did what many other people are now doing: travel to the Dominican Republic for cosmetic surgery.